ARCHIBONG1/MachineLearningJourney/README.md

 # Python
-Contains nothing  major just minor rough codes used in testing the conpatibility of mearging the pyCharm IDE and the Jupyter Notebook
+Contains nothing  major just minor rough codes used in testing the compatibility of mearging the pyCharm IDE and the Jupyter Notebook